core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ### IANA SID Mega-Range Registry

-The first million SIDs assigned to IANA and sub-divided as follow:
+The first million SIDs assigned to IANA is sub-divided as follow:

 * The range of 0 to 999 is reserved for future extensions.
 The IANA policy for this range is "IETF review" {{RFC5226}}.

 * The range of 1000 to 59,999 is reserved for YANG modules defined in RFCs.
 The IANA policy for future additions to this sub-registry is "RFC required" {{RFC5226}}.
 Allocation within this range requires publishing of the associated ".yang" and ".sid" files in the YANG module registry.

 * The range of 60,000 to 99,999 is reserved for experimental YANG modules.
-Use of this range MUST NOT be used in operational deployments since these SIDs are not globally unique which limit their interoperability.
+This range MUST NOT be used in operational deployments since these SIDs are not globally unique which limit their interoperability.
 The IANA policy for this range is "Experimental use" {{RFC5226}}.

 * The range of 100,000 to 999,999 is reserved for standardized YANG modules.
 The IANA policy for future additions to this sub-registry is "Specification Required" {{RFC5226}}.
 Allocation within this range requires publishing of the associated ".yang" and ".sid" files in the YANG module registry.